Megiyanto377/megiyanto.github.io/_pages/cv.md

   Central Queensland University, Brisbane, Australia

   Achievements:
-    * implemented the multi-objective optimisation algorithm and the genetic algorithm in Java for the problem of generating a nutritionally balanced diet.
+    * implemented the multi-objective optimisation algorithm and the genetic algorithm in Java for the problem of generating a nutritionally balanced diet,
     * delivered a prototype of a smart dietary system that generates daily meals schedules based on dietary requirements.